 Biomedicine and bioengineering have often been at the cutting edge of health care.
 Major breakthroughs from the field — like X-rays, biosensors, IVF and cell therapies — sometimes change how doctors approach patient care in general.
+As such, bioengineering trends have a huge impact on the overall medical industry.

 Today, several new trends are reshaping the bioengineering industry.
 They may have a significant impact on the direction health care research takes over the next few years.